Jean-BaptisteBouvier/Jean-BaptisteBouvier.github.io/README.md

 This repository contains all the code and content necessary for my website.
 The original code for the website relies on the [Ed](http://minicomp.github.io/ed) theme and is available [here](https://github.com/minicomp/ed).
-The code was modified mostly to remove the sidebar.
+The code was modified mostly to remove the sidebar and instead place the links at the top of the page.